 The tea brings out the tannins in the wood.
 Tannins are what makes the wood dark.
 This step won’t really change the color of the wood, but prepares it for the second step.
 You can also try strongly brewed coffee instead of tea.

-Step 2 – Oxidize the Wood
+Step 2.
+Oxide the Wood

 Combine some steel wool and white vinegar in a mason jar and allow to sit for a few days.
 The vinegar and steel wool will have a chemical reaction.
 When applied to the tea treated wood, the vinegar will immediately start to oxidize the tannins in the wood and turn the wood dark.